Cryptocurrency tax-loss harvesting can help you save thousands of dollars.

 even better candidates for tax-loss harvesting.
 Let’s go through some of these advantages.
 Does the wash sale rule apply to cryptocurrency?

 that wash sale rules only apply to securities.
 Cryptocurrencies are property, not securities, as defined by IRS specifically states .
-This means that as of now, wash sales rules do IRS guidance not apply to cryptocurrencies—however, this could change in the future.
+This means that as of now, it’s likely that the wash sale rule does IRS guidance not apply to cryptocurrencies.
 Volatility and tax loss harvesting

 Cryptocurrencies are extremely volatile—more so than traditional assets.
 This volatility means that crypto investors have more opportunities to realize and harvest capital losses.